 #6 - Unhurried lifestyle: The slower, laid-back lifestyle that characterizes Balkan cities has left a welcome mark in Budapest too.
 Part of this stems from communism, when the absence of economic incentives created an unrushed pace to life.
 This is best enjoyed during the outdoor season - come summertime, cafés and restaurants take over sidewalks and the city's nightlife, often enhanced by live music, extends into the wee hours.

-#7 - Thriving food scene: Spurred by a young crop of foreign-trained chefs, fresh ingredients, inventive recipes, and international dishes are replacing forlorn-looking Hungarian staples.
-Budapest currently has four Michelin-starred restaurants (more than each of Prague and Warsaw), but there are also plenty of excellent traditional Hungarian restaurants and trendy venues.
+#8 - Thriving food scene: Spurred by a young crop of foreign-trained chefs, fresh ingredients, inventive recipes, and international dishes are replacing forlorn-looking Hungarian staples.
+Budapest currently has four Michelin-starred restaurants (more than each of Prague and Warsaw), but there are plenty of excellent traditional Hungarian restaurants and trendy venues too.

-#8 - Excellent museums: The city has plenty of fine art, and Budapest-specific thematic museums.
-One can as easily visit the building of the Hungarian Parliament as find paintings by the international stars of pop art (Ludwig Museum of Contemporary Art) or learn about a famous Hungarian liquor producing family business (Zwack Unicum Museum).
+#9 - Excellent museums: The city has plenty of fine art, and Budapest-specific thematic museums.
+One can as easily go inside the building of the Hungarian Parliament as find paintings by the international stars of pop art (Ludwig Museum of Contemporary Art) or learn about a famous Hungarian liquor producing family business (Zwack Unicum Museum).
 Two poignantly moving museums, the House of Terror and the Holocaust Memorial Center, portray the darkest periods of Hungary’s recent history.

-#9 - Not (yet) cluttered with tourists like Prague and Vienna: While Budapest's tourism has been skyrocketing in recent years, it's still less crowded than Prague and Vienna.
-If you're interested to see how regular locals live, your best chances are in the more under-the-radar neighborhoods like District 8, District 9, District 11, or Újlipótváros.
+#10 - Not (yet) cluttered with tourists like Prague and Vienna: While Budapest's tourism has been skyrocketing in recent years, it's still less crowded than Prague and Vienna.
+If you're interested to see how regular locals live, your best chances are in the more under-the-radar neighborhoods like District 8, District 9, District 11, and Újlipótváros.
 Peruse this neighborhood guide for more information.

-#10 - Thermal baths, yes: With a rich supply of hot springs beneath its surface, Budapest's history of thermal bathing goes back to the Romans.
-Today, Budapest has nine main baths, ranging from medieval hamams built by a Turkish pasha to grand Baroque Revival buildings.
+#11 - Thermal baths, yes: With a rich supply of hot springs beneath its surface, Budapest's history of thermal bathing goes back to the Romans.
+Today, Budapest has nine main baths, ranging from medieval hammams built by a Turkish pasha to grand Baroque Revival buildings.
 But some baths are better than others - read this summary guide before you decide which one to go to.

-#11 - Beautiful architecture: Most of Budapest's impressive buildings sprung up during the city's golden era as one of the capitals of the Austro-Hungarian Empire (1867-1918).
+#12 - Beautiful architecture: Most of Budapest's impressive buildings sprung up during the city's golden era when it was, along with Vienna, one of the capitals of the Austro-Hungarian Empire (1867-1918).
 The buildings comprise the architectural styles of the era from historicism to art nouveau, art deco, and early modernism.
 They began to decay during communism, but the elaborate details behind the sooty facades lend them a war-torn elegance.

-#13 - Sziget Music Festival: What in 1993 started as a student event has grown into one of Europe's biggest music festivals drawing over 500,000 people over the course of seven days every August.
+#14 - Sziget Music Festival: What in 1993 started as a student event has grown into one of Europe's biggest music festivals, drawing over 500,000 people every August over the course of seven days.
 Besides headliners like Rihanna, Kendrick Lamar, and Arctic Monkeys, the festival also features art, dance, and local Hungarian bands across more than 50 venues.
-The icing on the cake is the festival's location on a verdant island in northern Budapest.
+The icing on the cake is the festival's location on a verdant Danubian island in northern Budapest.

-#14 - Special bar scene: Perhaps you've already read about the famous ruin bars of Budapest.
+#15 - Special bar scene: Perhaps you've already read about the famed ruin bars of Budapest.
 In general, Budapest is swarming with unpretentious, often grungy bars located in delapidated pre-war buildings.
-Worn-down though they may be, when combined with the lively local crowd and cheap drinks, they exude an impossibly cool atmosphere.
+Worn-down though they may be, the lively local crowds and wallet-friendly drinks lend them a unique atmosphere.
 These are some of the best ones.